 – Pain and discomfort

 There are many things you can do to keep yourself comfortable in the first days after surgery.
 Typically, we recommend that our clients use eye packs or cool compresses to dull the pain and reduce swelling.
-Keeping your eyelids clean using the prescribed eye drops and ointments is important as well, as this reduces the risk for infection.
+Keeping your eyelids clean using the prescribed eye drops and ointments is important as well, as this reduces the risk of infection.

 Other things to avoid for the first week or two are: